btc-vision/transaction/README.md

 TypeScript, this library provides a comprehensive set of functions to facilitate the creation, reading, and manipulation of OP_NET transactions, smart contracts, and other OP_NET-related technologies.

+You can create any sort of transaction, and you don't have to bother about managing signer types or anything complicated.

 ## Getting Started

 ### Prerequisites